Chinese Poetry Congress: The Hundred Contestants Team

-The people that answer questions off-stage are from all walks of life such as teachers, students, peasants and the police, not restricted to Chinese residents.
-The age ranges from 7 to 55.
+The people that answer questions off-stage are from all walks of life such as teachers, students, peasants, and the police, not restricted to Chinese residents.
+The ages range from 7 to 55.
 They follow the narrator's reciting opening poetry and count to the points that an on-stage contestant gets if their answer is incorrect.
-Due to the limited time of 10 seconds to answer on a tablet computer, a large quantity of contestants failed to complete verses that are usually taught in China's primary schools, for example Meng Haoran's Ode to the Willow (咏柳 (詠柳, Yǒng Liǔ)), leading to criticism on the team, as they were described as "The regular studio audience".
+Due to the limited time of 10 seconds to answer on a tablet computer, a large quantity of contestants failed to complete verses that are usually taught in China's primary schools, for example, Meng Haoran's Ode to the Willow (咏柳 (詠柳, Yǒng Liǔ)), leading to criticism on the team, as they were described as "The regular studio audience".

-In the fourth season, the team is divided into four groups: children, teenage students, workingpeople from various employments, and duos (formed from friends, family, lovers, or other close relations).
+In the fourth season, the team is divided into four groups: children, teenage students, working people from various employments, and duos (formed from friends, family, lovers, or other close relations).

 Awards

-In the 22nd Shanghai Television Festival, Chinese Poetry Congress is awarded the best variety show.
+In the 22nd Shanghai Television Festival, Chinese Poetry Congress was awarded the best variety show.